Introduction: The beginner’s guide to Zendesk eDiscovery

 What is Zendesk?

 Before we dig into Zendesk eDiscovery, let’s break down what Zendesk actually is.
-At its core, Zendesk is a customer service software that helps companies maintain their customer relationships with innovative tools known as The Zendesk Suite.
+At its core, Zendesk is a customer service software that helps companies maintain their customer relationships with innovative tools known as the Zendesk Suite.
 This centralized, omnichannel workspace helps agents focus on customer interactions regardless of where they live.

 1. Ticketing system